kzokojima/sumr-php/README.md

 ## Requirement

 * PHP 5.3.0 or above
-* PECL intl 1.0.0 or above
+* PECL intl 1.0.0 or above (if exist, path is Unicode-normalized)

 ## Installation